 A UK 2:1 honours degree, or its international equivalent, in a relevant science or engineering discipline.

-Entry is competitive, so we would prefer a UK 2:1 honours degree supported by an MSc degree, or a UK first class honours degree, or their international equivalents, in engineering, physics, chemistry or another relevant physical science.
+Entry is competitive, so we would prefer a UK first class honours degree, or its international equivalent, in engineering, physics, chemistry or another relevant physical science.